kelepool/docs.kelepool.com/src/en/developers/ethereum/contracts/README.md

 ```

 ## 5.Stake ≥ 32 ETH
-The user needs to staking at least 32ETH, and the maximum can be stakingd 3200ETH (depending on the gas situation).
+The user needs to staking at least 32ETH, and the maximum can be staked 3200ETH (depending on the gas situation).
 The amount of each staking must be an integer multiple of 32+fee.
 The fee is currently 0.05ETH, and the cola mining pool will charge the fee as the node operation fee.

 Large-amount staking is mainly divided into three steps: